teamtomo/teamtomo-site-archive/mini-tutorials/dynamo/alignment-setup.md

 First, we need to open `Dynamo`, either activating it in `MATLAB` or using the standalone version.

 ### Open the `dcp` gui
-The `dcp` GUI is the main tool in `Dynamo` for interactively designing subtomogram averaging experiments.

 `````{margin}
 ````{tip}
 If you are using the standalone version of `Dynamo`, you can run `dcp` from the Linux command line directly with